TormStorm/jagex-launcher-linux/README.md

 To log in to your RuneLite account click the login button at the bottom right of your client
 A browser will open where you will be able to sign in and import your profiles

-#### Additional information

-You can find additional information like the old installation methods on the [wiki](https://github.com/TormStorm/jagex-launcher-linux/wiki)

 > [!WARNING]
 > I am not affiliated with Jagex and is not responsible for the maintenance and safety of content produced and hosted by third parties.
 Any use of third-party sites is at your own risk